google/applied-machine-learning-intensive/v2/04_classification/00_intro_to_classification/slides.md

 <!--
 Most of the performance measures that we look at will be based on values taken from the confusion matrix.
 For the sake of simplicity we'll stick to evaluating model quality for binary classification or at least from the perspective of a single class.

 Think of the two classes as one “positive” and one “negative” class.

-False Positive means the model predicted “positive” but the correct class is “negative”, and vice versa for False Negative.
+*True positice means the model predicted "positive" and the correct class is "positive" *False Positive means the model predicted “positive” but the correct class is “negative” *False Negative means the model prediceted "negative" but the correct class is "positive" *True Negative means the model prediceted "negative" and the correct class is "negative"

 Image Details:
 * [confusion_matrix.png](http://www.google.com): Copyright Google